Contributors Dropdown icon

 This can mean unlearning what you know from past practices and adopting fresh approaches.
 It means bringing an experimental mindset to the table, something that incrementality testing can help with.

-Adidas shifted from heavily digital performance campaigns to a balance with brand-building after seeing its brand equity erode.
+Adidas shifted from heavily digital performance campaigns to a balance between performance and easy to brand-building after seeing its brand equity erode.
 This type of shift requires collective buy-in from leadership and a business culture that understands ethical marketing in the age of AI is becoming more important to consumers than ever.

 Understand your untapped audience

-While you’re focused on your existing customers, it’s easy to overlook those who don’t currently use your products or services or occasional customers who hold significant growth potential.
+While you’re focused on your existing customers, it’s easy to overlook potential customers who don’t currently use your products or services or occasional customers who hold significant growth potential.

 For instance, Samsung took to Reddit to convert Apple’s audience away from “the orchard” and to bring fence-sitters “into the fold” when marketing their new foldable phone.

-Samsung targeted their non-users in a tongue-in-cheek campaign to lift brand sentiment.
+Samsung targeted its non-users in a tongue-in-cheek campaign to lift brand sentiment.

 The results speak for themselves: an eight-point increase in brand favorability and a 17-point increase in purchase intent.
 Imagine following this kind of campaign with a quick one-two-punch conversion campaign.